-I am a huge fan of finding mentors, both in work and in life.
+I am a huge fan of mentoring, both at work and in life.

 It is a surprise that a vast majority of people turn their noses up at the thought of mentoring.
 This is because they don’t really understand what it is in the first place.